Okehampton

 Okehampton (/ˌoʊkˈhæmptən/ or /ˈoʊkæmptən/) is a town and civil parish in West Devon in the English county of Devon.
-At the 2021 census, the parish had a population of 7,313, which was slightly more than the 7,104 recorded at the 2011 census.
-The Okehampton built-up area had a population of 9,112 at the 2021 census, up from 7,647 in 2011.

 Okehampton is situated at the northern edge of Dartmoor 21 mi west of Exeter, 26 mi north of Plymouth and 24 mi south of Barnstaple.

 Toponymy

 The name means settlement or estate (tun) on the River Okement.
 This is shown by early forms of the name, such as Ochementone as recorded in the Domesday Book of 1086, and Okementon(a) in 1167 and 1275.
 The name was later associated with the common suffix -hampton, but as late as the 1930s the original name was remembered by the pronunciation "Okington" or "Okenton" still used by old people in the district.